akr411/doit/README.md

 # doit

-A feature-rich terminal-based todo application built with Go and Bubbletea framework.
+A simple terminal-based todo application with deadlines and streak tracking.

 ## Preview